jannis-baum/bachelor-thesis/thesis/chapters/5-discussion.md

 # Discussion

+- what's next & missing for anni
   - open issues
   - handle missing (deleted) Bricks, missing translations
 - support multiple languages in other parts of PharMe system
 - touch on possibility to include NLP again
 - feedback from aniwaa